Unity-Technologies/com.unity.probuilder/Documentation~/shape-tool.md

 	> **Tip:** You can also use the **Ctrl/Cmd+Shift+K** hotkey to open the **Shape Tool** window, or use the menu (**Tools** > **ProBuilder** > **Editors** > **Open Shape Editor Menu Item**).

 1. Choose the shape you'd like to create (such as *Cube*, *Cylinder* or *Torus*) from the __Shape Selector__ drop-down menu.
-The properties specific to that shape type apppear in the Shape Tool window.
+The properties specific to that shape type appear in the Shape Tool window.

 1. Set the options (width, height, radius, number of stairs) according to the type of shape.